Saída Definitiva do Brasil para o Canadá: Tax Treaty, CPF, and What You Need to File

 The treaty's main purpose is to prevent double taxation — being taxed by both countries on the same income.
 The mechanisms are:

-Residency tiebreaker: The treaty defines criteria for determining which country is your "country of residence" when both countries could claim you.
-The primary test is where you have your "permanent home."
-Once you have established a permanent home in Canada and filed CSDP in Brazil, the treaty ties you to Canada as the primary taxing authority for your worldwide income.
+Residency tiebreaker: The treaty defines criteria for determining which country is your "country of residence" when both countries could claim you, including a permanent home and other ties.
+Filing a CSDP is relevant but does not alone decide treaty residence.

-Practical implication: The treaty works in your favor if you file correctly on both sides.
+Practical implication: The treaty is intended to reduce double taxation, but the result depends on filing correctly on both sides.
 Keep documentation of all Brazilian taxes paid (DARF receipts, withholding statements from banks) and present them to your Canadian accountant.
-Claim the foreign tax credit on your Canadian return.
-Do not simply ignore Brazilian income when filing with CRA.
+Discuss any foreign tax credit claim on your Canadian return rather than ignoring Brazilian income when filing with CRA.

 The Final IRPF Submission Before You Go